 A disciplinary suspension may be used in cases when the infraction is of such seriousness (theft, fighting, insubordination or similar infraction) that it may warrant dismissal pending review of the facts.
-Disciplinary suspension should be followed immediately by a thorough investigation of the situation to determine the appropriate action to be taken.
+Disciplinary suspension should be followed immediately by a thorough evaluation of the situation to determine the appropriate action to be taken.

 A serious offense and repeated disciplinary problems will require dismissal.
-While employment may be terminated at any time without cause, examples of conduct that can result in dismissal for a single incident are dishonesty, insubordination, immoral conduct, theft, use of drugs or alcohol, or other serious conduct as outlined in the University's disciplinary guidelines (see Section 9.4).
+While employment may be terminated at any time without cause, examples of conduct that can result in dismissal for a single incident are dishonesty, insubordination, immoral conduct, theft, use of drugs or alcohol or other serious conduct as outlined in the university's disciplinary guidelines (see Section 9.4).

-9.6 Other Disciplinary Actions
+9.6 Other disciplinary actions